 Yet more is going on than creating something different and new, as separate objects of knowledge, for even after that the photo-painting and the originating photo continue to resonate and reverberate, like two tuning forks in sympathetic vibration next to each other.
 Primarily, the photo-painting defamiliarizes any “immediacy” the photo may have had.
-More subtly, each authenticates the other in a resonance that unmakes and remakes both, each rotating slightly as if shedding new light.
+More subtly, each authenticates the other in a resonance that unmakes and remakes both, each rotating slightly as if to shed a new light.

 When I wrote earlier that it was I who blurred Mazarr’s failed states argument, I am moving myself away from how I feel about the image of the burning twin towers.
 By treating the image as inevitably blurring and blurrable—the double exposure that is the image branded into the brain as well as what is occluded in the process and thereafter—I claw my way to a kind of an unfamiliar naïveté: In seeing things as if for the first time I obligate myself to evaluate the things I am now stuck with, including that which has now gone missing.
 “Audacious reflection wants to give thought what cautious reflection drove out of it— naïveté,” as Theodor Adorno phrased it.

 The point is not that the photo-painting is a hazy, smudged, imperfect rendering of what is otherwise photo-clear.
 Photo-clarity is a kind of clarity, but it does not go far enough.
 Blur, in contrast, is the kind of clarity that brings to light the presence of contingency associated with photo-clarity as well as the new that emerges, and with both the loss of any immediacy that photo-clarity had.

 What does this all mean for the failed states argument?